 What is HODL?

 HODL is Bitcoin slang for holding your bitcoin long-term instead of selling, regardless of price volatility.
-The term originated from a now-legendary misspelling of "hold" in a 2013 Bitcointalk forum post.
-During a sharp price crash, a user named GameKyuubi posted a whiskey-fueled rant titled "I AM HODLING" — explaining that he was a bad trader, so he was just going to hold.
-The typo stuck.
-It became a meme, then a philosophy, then a backronym: Hold On for Dear Life.
+The term comes from a misspelling of "hold" in a 2013 Bitcointalk forum post.
+During a sharp price crash, a user named GameKyuubi posted a whiskey-fueled rant titled "I AM HODLING," admitting he was a bad trader and would just hold instead.
+The typo caught on across the community and eventually picked up a backronym: Hold On for Dear Life.

 Why It Matters